What's your type? 3 credit card profiles of savvy shoppers

 The Zero Balance Shopper: These shoppers have perfected the art of leveraging zero percent credit cards.
 Rather than pay double-digit interest rates, they charge large purchases to a card with a zero percent introductory rate.
 Then, before that expires, they shift balances to a new card offering zero percent balance transfers.
 To make this strategy work for you, look for a card with no balance transfer fee.

 For a while, it seemed as though zero percent balance transfer credit cards were going the way of dodo, but they are back.
-One of the best choices for smart shoppers today is Slate from Chase, which offers qualified new customers 15 months with a zero percent APR on balance transfers.
+One of the best choices for smart shoppers today is Slate from Chase, which offers qualified new customers 15 months with a zero percent introductory APR on balance transfers.

 The Rewards Guru: These folks know how to make their money work for them.
 They use their card for everyday purchases to rack up points and then pay off the card at the end of the month.
 They take advantage of seasonal promotions that can earn up to 10 times the normal number of reward points.
-They find the best debit card rewards so they are constantly earning regardless of which card they use.
+They find the best credit card rewards so they are constantly earning regardless of which card they use.

 When shopping for rewards cards, remember that you are not necessarily comparing apples to apples.
 The best cash-back credit card may not be the best one to earn airline miles.
 A couple of cards worth considering include the Capital One® VentureSM Rewards card for miles and the Chase Freedom® Visa card for cash back.